Last updated August 30, 2021

 While conflict-ridden states and refugee communities are in dire need of support, recent attacks on aid workers and shortages in funding complicate these efforts.

-- According to the International Committee of the Red Cross, over 600 incidents of violence, harassment, or stigmatization against health care workers, patients, and medical infrastructure related to the COVID-19 pandemic occurred during the first half of 2020.
+- According to the International Committee of the Red Cross, over 848 incidents of violence, harassment, or stigmatization against health care workers, patients, and medical infrastructure related to the COVID-19 pandemic were recorded from February to December last year.

 - The UC Berkley Human Rights Center and Insecurity Insight documented more than 1,100 attacks and threats of violence against health care in 2020, including medical personnel, patients, and health care facilities.
 The most instances occurred in conflict-ridden and fragile states like Syria, Yemen, Myanmar, Burkina Faso, and Libya.
 Approximately 400 instances appear specifically related to COVID-19.